skulidropek/mcp-terminal/README.md

 }
 ```

-- `enabled`: Enables/disables the auto-approval feature
+- `enabled`: Enables/disables the security feature
-- `allowlist`: Array of command substrings that will be automatically approved
+- `allowlist`: Array of command substrings that will be automatically allowed
-- `denylist`: Array of command substrings that will never be auto-approved (overrides allowlist)
+- `denylist`: Array of command substrings that will never be allowed (overrides allowlist)
-- `allow_all_other_commands`: If true, all commands not in the denylist will be auto-approved
+- `allow_all_other_commands`: If true, all commands not in the denylist will be allowed

-### Auto-Approval Logic
+### Security Logic

+1. If `enabled` is `false`, only check against the denylist
-1. If `enabled` is `false`, no commands are auto-approved
+2. If `enabled` is `true` and `allow_all_other_commands` is `true`, only commands in the denylist are rejected
-2. Check if the command contains any substring in the `denylist` - if so, deny auto-approval
+3. Otherwise, check if the command contains any substring in the `denylist` - if so, reject it
-3. Check if the command contains any substring in the `allowlist` - if so, approve
+4. Check if the command contains any substring in the `allowlist` - if so, allow it
-4. Use `allow_all_other_commands` setting as the default
+5. Use `allow_all_other_commands` setting as the default

 ## Usage (MCP Interaction)